 California real estate is some of the most expensive in Kentucky, although California house values don't compare to the most expensive real estate in the U.S.

-When you are in California, you'll notice that it is more blue-collar than most other communities in America.
-36.84% of California’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+California is a blue-collar town, with 36.84% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, California is a city of construction workers and builders, professionals, and managers.
 There are especially a lot of people living in California who work in teaching (10.53%), management occupations (10.53%), and office and administrative support (7.89%).

-California is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, California is a great place for families with children to consider.
+First of all, many other families with children live here, making California a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, California has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, California’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Being a small city, California does not have a public transit system used by locals to get to and from work.
+California is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of California citizens is substantially higher than the typical US community, as 31.71% of adults in California have at least a bachelor's degree.
+The overall education level of California citizens is substantially higher than the typical US community, as 31.71% of adults in California have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in California in 2022 was $42,113, which is wealthy relative to Kentucky, and upper middle income relative to the rest of the US.
 This equates to an annual income of $168,452 for a family of four.
 However, California contains both very wealthy and poor people as well.